HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

     * Create GFE Missing Bundles for each incomplete task
     * Create a GFE Collection Bundle containing all GFE Bundle and GFE Missing Bundle resources, and return it in the body of the operation

-8. GFE Coordination Requestor provides the GFE Bundle to the patient directly, or proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the Payer.
+8. GFE Coordination Requestor provides the GFE Bundle to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html) to the Payer.
+(If a Coordination Platform submits a GFE Collection Bundle to a payer, it takes on the role of a GFE Submitter acting on behalf of the provider)

+Note: This IG does not require GFE coordination to take place in order for providers to submit GFEs to payers, nor does it require the output of the GFE coordination be submitted to a payer.

 9. GFE Coordination Requestor updates the status of each [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) to `closed` and uses an HTTP PUT to update the task on the Coordination Platform’s FHIR server.